More dates

 Political World | Divided Existence

-Gretchen Shirm, Patrick Holland, Sara M Saleh and Rhyan Clapham (aka DOBBY) speak with moderator Mark Mordue about adapting their personal politics into novels, poetry and song.
+Gretchen Shirm, Patrick Holland, Sara M Saleh and Rhyan Clapham (aka DOBBY) speak with moderator Mark Mordue about adapting their creative ideals and personal politics into books, writing and songs.

 Are politics and art such different ways of relating to the world they fail to connect with one another?
 Or is that tension precisely where the most valued engagements exist?
 Is the nature of politics eternal and inherent in everything we do, more critical than ever at this juncture in history?
 Or are artists being crushed by ideological commerce, harnessed as tools and reduced to products in the service of master narratives?
 How do the independently-minded negotiate being censored and excluded when their work refuses to take a pleasing form?